catjacks38/ImageSteganography/README.md

 3. The "LSBEncode" method writes each bit from the source data into the least significant bits of your choice (LSBMode) of each channel value in the image.
 Using a smaller LSBMode is less noticeable than a higher LSBMode, but you will need a larger image to store the same amount of data.
 If you set the LSBMode to eight, it will give results like what the old "dataToPix" method used to do.
 Due to the higher complexity of this method, it takes longer to encode and decode compared to the other methods.
 But it isn't too much longer.

 ## How to View the Hidden Data:

+### Suggested method (try this first):
+Run this command:

+Windows: `ImageSteganography.exe --method autoDecode --input <the path to the input image you want to decode> <path to decoded output without the file extension>`

+Linux: `./ImageSteganography --method autoDecode --input <the path to the input image you want to decode> <path to decoded output without the file extension>`

+If this method returns the error, "Input image has corrupted or non-existent metadata to be auto decoded.", the "autoDecode" method will not work.
+Try the other methods.

 ### If the image uses the "append" method:
 Open the image in a zip extractor, and extract the contents.
 Any zip extractor should work.
 I used 7-Zip while testing this method.